 Effective 5/15/19, Florida Southern College School of Physical Therapy has been granted Candidate for Accreditation status by the Commission on Accreditation in Physical Therapy Education (1111 North Fairfax Street, Alexandria, VA, 22314; phone: 703.706.3245; email: firstname.lastname@example.org).
 If needing to contact the program/institution directly, please call 863.680.5126 or email email@example.com.
-Candidate for Accreditation is a pre-accreditation status of affiliation with the Commission on Accreditation in Physical Therapy Education that indicates the program is progressing toward accreditation and may matriculate students in technical/professional courses.
-Candidate for Accreditation is not an accreditation status nor does it assure eventual accreditation.
+Candidate for Accreditation is an accreditation status of affiliation with the Commission on Accreditation in Physical Therapy Education that indicates the program may matriculate students in technical/professional courses.
+Achievement of Candidate for Accreditation status does not assure that the program will be granted initial accreditation.

 One of the innovative parts of our curriculum is the Integrated Professional and Community Education (IPCE).
 The purpose of the IPCE course series is to provide students the opportunity to apply the knowledge and skills learned during didactic coursework while meeting essential community needs.
 On a weekly basis, all of our students will provide volunteer services at one of four community organizations the program partners with.
 This is a unique opportunity that exposes the students to work with patients/clients across the lifespan, within the environment in which they live, work and age; and better prepares them to deliver physical therapy services that meet the needs of an increasingly diverse and evolving society.

 Yes, we have clinical agreements with many states throughout the United States.
 Additionally, if you have a specific area or location that you would like for your clinical practicum, we are very open to facilitating a new agreement that would be a good fit for the program and the student.
 Please feel free to discuss this more with our Director of Clinical Education, Dr. Christine Morgan.